She has no idea how right she is...

 - Free Fall: Yes, when it comes to "bugs in the security system" 2000 crickets would indeed be the stuff of legend.

-- Atop the Fourth Wall: Where bad comics burn.
+- Atop the Fourth Wall: "Welcome to Atop the Fourth Wall, where bad comics burn."
 This is usually a figure of speech referring to the comic being critically roasted, but on three occasions thus far he has literally set the comics on fire once he's finished reviewing them.
+It is important to note that he only used this AFTER setting a comic on fire....

 - Transolar Galactica's first episode revolves around Captain Trigger ordering his helmsman to steer to "the second star to the right, straight on 'til morning."